tvarovski/MutationLoadAssess/README.md

 ---
 ### Figure to Reproduce
-The following *Figure 3* taken from the `Research Article #1` shows in *A* a mutation load in clones derived from skin fibroblasts biopsied from two individuals (D1 & D2), from either the left (L) or right (R) side of the body, from hip (H) or forearm (F).
-Each sample shows how many new mutations were aquired throughout the the individual's life in that particular clone, and estimated yearly mutation rate based on the individuals's age. *B*, breaks down the clone-specific mutations by substitution class and shows their relative proportion for each clone.
-Investigating the changes in the proportion of base changes spectra might give insight into the mechanism by which these mutations were aquired.
+The following *Figure 3* taken from the `Research Article #1` shows in *A* a mutation load in clones derived from skin fibroblasts biopsied from two individuals (D1 & D2), from either the left (L) or right (R) side of the body, from the hip (H) or forearm (F).
+Each sample shows how many new mutations were acquired throughout the individual's life in that particular clone, and estimated yearly mutation rate based on the individuals' age. *B* breaks down the clone-specific mutations by substitution class and shows their relative proportion for each clone.
+Investigating the changes in the proportion of base changes spectra might give insight into the mechanism by which these mutations were acquired.
 In this project, I want to reproduce the outcome shown in *Figure 3-B*.

 ![Figure3 B, ref1](https://raw.githubusercontent.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/main/references/figureToReproduce.PNG)
 *Figure Legend:*